 I value those who take the effort to write a complete sentence with correct grammar, spelling and punctuation.
 It shows they pay attention to their thoughts.
 It shows they don’t take you for granted.
 It shows they will leave no room for assumptions.
 However, great command over a language is not a proxy for intelligence.

 As for the reader, I value your time.
 Thank you for staying till the end.
 I hope to write more about the world, music, arts, business and technology soon.
-I have a bunch of interesting topics lines up.
+I have a bunch of interesting topics lined up.
 Stay tuned.